Welcome to today's edition of the Rush 24-7 podcast.

 We're not even a year into this disaster.

-Uh this is uh this is, as they say here at public policy polling, the greatest measure of Obama's declining support.
+This is, as they say here at public policy polling, the greatest measure of Obama's declining support.

-Given the horrendous approval ratings that Bush showed during his final term, that's somewhat of a surprise and uh an indication that voters are increasingly placing the blame on Obama for the country's difficulties instead of giving him space because of the tough situation he inherited.
+Given the horrendous approval ratings that Bush showed during his final term, that's somewhat of a surprise and an indication that voters are increasingly placing the blame on Obama for the country's difficulties instead of giving him space because of the tough situation he inherited.

 I'll tell you something else is not helping him.

-Every time he goes out there and whines and moans about what his predecessor did, and how flawed it was, how hard it was, it was how bad it was, it was worse than we ever knew when we got here.
+Every time he goes out there and whines and moans about what his predecessor did, how flawed it was, how hard it was, how bad it was.

 That doesn't sit well with people.

-Uh finally 20% of voters, 20% of voters, 20%, including 35% of Republicans, support impeaching Obama for his actions so far.
+Finally, 20% of voters, 20% of voters, 20%, including 35% of Republicans, support impeaching Obama for his actions so far.

 One-fifth of voters after just a year.